jaimetur/PhotoMigrator/project-notes.md

 - Requires Python 3.7+
 - Google Takeout GPTH processing is embedded (see `gpth_tool/`)
-- Tkinter UI is disabled by default, configurable
+- Tkinter GUI is enabled by default when available, can be disabled with `--no-gui` flag
 - Windows-specific: uses windows-curses for terminal on AMD64
 - Platform-specific splash screens for compiled binaries (PyInstaller/Nuitka)